Exactech Lawsuit for Defective Knee Replacements

 Seek Legal Counsel for Hip, Knee, Ankle Device Lawsuits

 Knee replacements are common in the elderly with arthritis or similar conditions.
-Likewise, hip replacements are required due to old age or severe falls.
+Likewise, hip replacements are required due to age or severe falls.

 Not many personal injury cases have been filed against ExacTech for the recalled devices used in the ankle, knee, and hip replacements.
 Thus, there's no class action ExacTech lawsuit at the moment.
 On top of that, not enough new claims are filed because most patients are unaware of the recall.

-Hire a Product Liability Lawyer to Resolve Your Defective Medical Implant Compensation Claim
+Hire a Product Liability Lawyer to Resolve Your Defective Medical Implant Compensation Claim and File Your ExacTech Lawsuits

 We accept every hip, ankle, and knee replacement lawsuit through a contingency fee agreement.
 This arrangement ensures you pay nothing until we resolve your ExacTech lawsuit through a negotiated settlement or jury verdict.